 - Cut the lemon in half and squeeze one half or the whole lemon into the water.

-- Peel and slice the ginger root (if using) and add to the water.
+- If using, peel and slice the ginger and add to the water.

 Do you drink lemon water in the morning?
 Have you noticed any benefits?
 Share below!